Applies to SL MkIII

 Please refer to be below Article for further details on the terms used in the Template Editor for the SL MkIII and what they are for.

-In the firmware page, you can update and reinstall the firmware of your SL MkIII.
+On this page, you can update and reinstall the firmware of your SL MkIII.
 When you first get the SL it is worth checking here to see that you have the latest firmware.
-This will list all the changes we've made to the firmware as well.
+The page also lists the changelog of previous firmware versions.